divyapanch/ProFolio---Smart-portfolio-builder/README.md

 # ProFolio---Smart-portfolio-builder
-A web application that helps users automatically generate professional portfolio websites from basic details, resume pdfs and any other data
+A web application that helps users automatically generate professional portfolio websites from basic details, resume, pdfs and any other data